LLAW6160

 2.1 Course Learning Outcomes (CLOs) for this course

-CLO 1 Understand the salient features of the HK legal system which act as a sound foundation for the study of other courses in this degree.
+CLO 2 Understand the salient features of the Hong Kong legal system and acquire the basic concepts of major law topics, so as to lay a sound foundation for the study of substantive law subjects.

-CLO 6 Acquire sufficient legal research skills to locate relevant materials.
+CLO 4 Acquire basic legal research skills including making use of digital technologies to locate relevant materials.

-CLO 7 Identify crucial issues in hypothetical factual scenarios covering topics of substantive law such as tort, contract and criminal law, apply the law in analyzing the problems and reach a solution.
+CLO 5 Develop sound legal analytical skills and be able to identify legal issues in given scenarios covering substantive law topics of substantive law such as tort, contract, constitutional and administrative law, and be able to apply the law in analysing the problems and reaching a solution

 2.2 LLM Programme Learning Outcomes (PLOs)